 - It is a professional way to communicate.

-Advantage of Email
+Advantages of Email

 - Easy and Fast – Composing an email is very simple and one of the fastest ways to communicate.
 We can send an email in a minute by just clicking the mouse.
 It has minimal latency and can be traded quickly.